CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/introduction.md

 - `CUDADataFormats/SiPixelDigi/`
 - `RecoLocalTracker/SiPixelClusterizer/`

-To run an execute code on GPUs, you must first connect to the appropriate LXPLUS machine.
+To run and execute code on GPUs, you must first connect to the appropriate LXPLUS machine.
 See [here](working-with-cmssw/index.md) for instructions.